Skip to main content

 Contracts entered into under the influence of error

 There are a number of conditions that must be satisfied in order for a contract to be voidable due to mistake.
-Therefore, it is advisable to seek the advice of a Dutch lawyer if you wish to avoid a contract which you have entered into under the influence of a mistake.
+It is advisable to seek the advice of a Dutch lawyer if you wish to avoid a contract which you have entered into under the influence of a mistake.

 General terms and conditions which may be annulled under Dutch law

-The Dutch Civil Code provides that stipulations contained in general terms and conditions are voidable if they are unreasonably onerous to the other party or if the party supplying the general terms and conditions has not given the other party a reasonable opportunity to take cognizance of these general terms and conditions.
+The Dutch Civil Code provides that stipulations contained in general terms and conditions are voidable if they are unreasonably onerous to the other party or if the party supplying the general terms and conditions has not given the other party a reasonable opportunity to take cognisance of these general terms and conditions.

 Legal effects of void contract stipulations

 If a legal act is null and void, the intended legal effects are non-existent.
 Nullity operates automatically, ex lege.
 In common law jurisdictions this is sometimes referred to as void ab initio.
-Under Dutch law, nullity does not need to be invoked, essentially the stipulation has legally never existed.
+Under Dutch law, nullity does not need to be invoked; the stipulation has legally never existed.
 For this reason there is no period within which the nullity must be invoked.

 That a contractual stipulation is null and void does not necessarily mean that the whole contract is without legal effect.
 It is possible that the remainder of the clauses in the contract are effective.
 The remainder of the clauses will remain effective unless the provision that is null and void is inextricable from the agreement, taking into account the purpose and content of the agreement (art.
 3:41 DCC).